-The testimony of Lars-Gunnar Larsson lends support to Hayden's hypothesis.[12]
-He has observed that when people represent a sound onomatopoeically, they tend to do so in a way that reflects the sound patterns of their own language.
-As evidence he points to the different ways in which the croaking of frogs of the same species is represented in various European languages.[13]
-He has also pointed out that different frog species make different sounds.
-What were the frogs at Kekerekeksinen?
-He suggests that they were almost certainly the European Marsh Frog (Rana ridibunda, also known as Pelophylax ridibundus).
-This species is known to have been prevalent in Ingria, and members of the species are generally green.
-(To see many more photographs, go to Rana ridibunda online.)
+The testimony of Lars-Gunnar Larsson lends support to Hayden's onomatopoeia hypothesis.[11]
+He has pointed out that when people represent a sound onomatopoeically, they tend to do so in a way that reflects the sound patterns of their own language.
+As evidence he draws attention to the different ways in which the croaking of frogs of the same species

-It is reasonable to suppose, moreover, that when the Latin name 'ridibunda', meaning 'laughing', was assigned to the species in the 18th century, this was because the distinctive sound made by the frogs resembled the sound of human laughter or chuckling.
-And if kekere-keks is an attempted onomatopoeic representation of this sound, it is hardly surprising that it bears no resemblance to sammakko, since the latter, even were it also onomatopoeic, would more likely be simulating the sound made by other frog species commoner further north on the Finnish mainland.
-Larsson has observed that kekere-keks resembles more closely the Hungarian representation, of which he gives two examples, brekekeksz from a 1788 source, and a contemporary example, brekeg-rekeg.
-There is a marked difference between the main Finnish representation - kurr-kurr-kroak - and the Hungarian representations.
+It is reasonable to suppose, moreover, that when the Latin species name 'ridibunda', meaning 'laughing', was assigned in the 1770s, this was because the sound the frogs made was distinctive and resembled the sound of human laughter or chuckling.
+And if kekere-keks is an onomatopoeic representation of this sound, it is hardly surprising that it bears no resemblance to sammakko, since the latter, even were it also onomatopoeic, would more likely be simulating the sound made by other frog species commoner further north on the Finnish mainland.
+Larsson has observed that kekere-keks resembles more closely the Hungarian representation, of which he gives two examples, brekekeksz from a 1788 source, and a contemporary one, brekeg-rekeg.
+Note the difference between the main Finnish representations.
 The closer resemblance between kekere-keks (Ingria) and brekeg-rekeg (Hungary) is more plausibly explained, he suggests, by the fact that Rana ridibunda is the main frog species in both places.